minghui/minghui.github.io/_pages/about.md

 About Me
 ========
-I am a fifth-year PhD student in the Center for Intelligent Information Retrieval (CIIR) , College of Information and Computer Sciences, University of Massachusetts Amherst under the supervision of Prof. W. Bruce Croft.
-I am also working closely with Prof. Jiafeng Guo.
+I am a software engineer/ researcher of IR/NLP/ML at Google AI.
+Before joining Google, I was a PhD student at the Center for Intelligent Information Retrieval (CIIR) , College of Information and Computer Sciences, University of Massachusetts Amherst under the supervision of Prof. W. Bruce Croft.

-I was a Research Assistant at Text Mining Group in School of Information Systems, Singapore Management University, under the supervision of Prof. Jing Jiang on text mining and machine learning.
-I was working closely with Prof. Feida Zhu.
 I got my Master degree in Computer Science from University of Massachusetts Amherst and another Master degree from Peking University.
+I worked as a Research Assistant at Text Mining Group of Singapore Management University with Prof. Jing Jiang and a visiting PhD student in CAS Key Lab of Network Data Science and Technology with Prof. Jiafeng Guo.
 For industrial experiences, I worked as a research intern in Microsoft Research Redmond, Microsoft Bing and a software engineer intern in Search R&D Department of Baidu Inc. My research areas include information retrieval, natural language processing, text mining and machine learning.
-I have published papers in conferences such as SIGIR, ACL, CIKM, ICDM, NAACL, COLING and ECIR.
-Moreover, I have served as the PC member for top-tier conferences including KDD, ACL, WWW, AAAI, EMNLP, WSDM and CIKM.
-I'm now focusing on research on deep learning, question answering, neural conversational models, ranking and relevance, learning to rank, statistical language models, probabilistic graphical models and online user modeling/profiling.
+I have published more than 20 papers in top conferences such as SIGIR, ACL, CIKM, WSDM, ICDM and NAACL.
+Moreover, I have served as the PC member for top conferences including KDD, ACL, SIGIR, WWW, AAAI, EMNLP, WSDM and CIKM.
+I'm now focusing on research on deep learning, text matching, question answering, neural conversational models, search, ranking and relevance, learning to rank, statistical language models, probabilistic graphical models and user modeling/profiling.

-I expect to graduate in Summer 2019 and am on the job market for research (prefer IR/ Search/ Ranking/ QA/ Conversation Systems) related positions starting in Summer 2019.
-Drop me an email if you are hiring and find us a good match :)

 My Google scholar link: [Google Scholar](https://scholar.google.com/citations?user=MrsVnA4AAAAJ&hl=en).